terug Code for photograph:

 If you want to achieve optimal braking, you should use the rear brake.

-But if you want to make sure that an emergency brake becomes an automatism, you shouldn't touch the rear brake while practising.
+But if you want to make sure that an emergency brake becomes an automatic action, you shouldn't touch the rear brake while practising.

 A compromise could be to practise optimal braking from time to time on a vacant parking lot, and to brake in traffic in the manner of an emergency brake, pulling the clutch and staying off the rear brake.